Foreign Body of Airway

 - Indication: Complete obstruction (patient is choking and is not able to speak, cough or breathe).

 - Technique: Stand behind the person.
 Make a fist and place it just above the belly button (navel), below the rib cage and grab your fist with your other hand.
 Give quick, strong upward and inward thrusts (towards yourself).
 Repeat 6–10 times until the object comes out.
 Be gentle with children and avoid injury to organs like the liver, spleen, and ribs.
 In obese or pregnant patients, use chest thrusts instead of abdominal ones.
+If nobody is present to assist in the Heimlich manoeuvre, the choking individual may self-administer thrusts with his or her fist or by forcibly leaning against a firm object such as the back of a chair.

 - Complications: Oesophageal rupture, diaphragmatic hernia and mediastinal emphysema.